-The bill provides that the Division is to prepare written informational materials for distribution to patients by hospice care programs and pharmacy practice sites concerning the safe disposal of used hypodermic syringes and needles so as to prevent against the potential transmission of bloodborne pathogens that can occur when used hypodermic syringes and needles are reused or when they result in accidental injury.
-The written informational materials are to be made available through the Division's Internet website and are to be distributed to hospice care programs and pharmacy practice sites upon request.
+3. (New section) The [Division of Consumer Affairs in the] Department of [Law and Public Safety] Health shall [prepare written informational materials make available through its Internet website 1 for distribution to patients by hospice care programs and pharmacy practice sites informational materials concerning the safe disposal of used hypodermic syringes and needles so as to prevent l against the potential transmission of bloodborne pathogens that can 2 occur when used hypodermic syringes and needles are reused or when 3 they result in accidental injury.
+[The written informational materials 1 shall be made available through the division's Internet website and 5 shall be distributed to hospice care programs and pharmacy practice 5 sites upon request.
+1